Con Dao IMMA

 Sub-criterion B1: Small and Resident Populations

 Since 2002, no systematic research has been conducted on the dugong in the Con Dao archipelago, which results in enormous gaps of information on the abundance and distribution of dugongs as well as anthropogenic threats.
 Cox (2002), reported observing a total of 33 individuals, including several calves between 2000-2002.
 Cox believed there were about 10 dugongs in the Con Dao area but this estimate was mainly based on his observations in one location, not a formal survey of the whole archipelago (Cox, 2002).
-The World Wildlife Fund (WWF) also conducted an interview survey in Con Dao and Phu Quoc islands but only to document inadequate information on the dugong (Adulyanukosol, 2002).
-From 2010 until October 2018, several opportunistic sightings of dugong were made by the marine patrolling team of the Con Dao NP.
-In addition the Park is located approximately 100 km offshore of the southeast coast of Vietnam, and as such it is inferred that the individuals in the locally occurring population are isolated to surrounding dugongs on the mainland and beyond.
-Remarkably, from July to August 2018, two dugongs were found dead at the same time in the Park.
+The World Wildlife Fund (WWF) also conducted an interview survey in Con Dao and Phu Quoc islands but only to document inadequate information on the dugong (Adulyanukosol, 2002, Hines et al. 2008).
+From 2010 until October 2018, several opportunistic sightings of dugong were made by the marine patrolling team of the Con Dao National Park.
+In addition the Park is located approximately 100 km offshore of the southeast coast of Vietnam, and it is inferred that the individuals in the locally occurring population are an isolated group.
+In July to August 2018, two dugongs were found dead in the Park.
 Necropsies performed by trained veterinarian of Con Dao National Park showed signs of interactions with fishing gear, such as rope marks on the flukes, and intestine perforations potentially caused by shallow remnant fishing hooks in a seagrass bed.
 For such a small population, two mortalities within two weeks could be a significant threat to what we assume is a small group of animals (Marsh and Sobtzick, 2015).

 Criterion C: Key Life Cycle Activities